Combining the Heart of Homeschool with the Power of Research

 Dr. Westedt also holds a Masters in Education from Azusa Pacific University (2003, Azusa, CA) and a Bachelors in Liberal Studies with an emphasis in Spanish from Azusa Pacific University (1999, Azusa, CA).

-Deanna knows what it’s like “in the educational trenches”, having taught for 20 years in the primary grades, first with Fontana USD and then with Etiwanda School District, both in California.
-While a teacher, she also led training events for students, parents, and fellow educators on diverse topics, such as Common Core, skill-based small groups, and social justice.
+Deanna knows what it’s like “in the educational trenches”, having taught for 21 years in the primary grades, first with Fontana USD and then with Etiwanda School District, both in California.
+While in education, she also led training events for students, parents, and fellow educators on diverse topics, such as curriculum strategies, skill-based small groups, and providing equitable pathways for students.
 She holds a valid, clear credential and CLAD certificate.